Compassionate Love Blog: Displaying compassion for those who struggle with mental illness (c)2017 Nancy Virden, Always the Fight Ministry

-Seeing this for the first time as a young adult who had already stopped experimenting with drugs, it seemed to send a quality message.
-For me, the idea of destroying brain cells was a deterrent.
+Seeing this for the first time as a young adult, it seemed to send a quality message.
+The idea of destroying brain cells was a deterrent.

-My first car had been owned by a pot-head who was slowly losing his ability to drive.
-The car had been adjusted for hand controls as his legs were the first to become useless.
-Eventually the car had to be sold, and was reverted back to original condition.
+My first car had been owned by a pot-head who was increasingly unable to use his limbs.
+The Dodge was adjusted for hand controls when he lost use of his legs.
+Eventually he could no longer drive.
+The car was reverted back to its original condition, and sold.

 That sealed it for me.
 No drugs.
 Ever.

 There is a great deal of rationalizing in homes, cars, empty warehouses, and in the arguments of those wishing to legalize drug use for recreational purposes.
-“Marijuana is not addictive” is one myth floating about.
+“Marijuana is safe” is one myth floating about.
 Tell that to the kid who spent his life in a wheelchair.
 As with all forms of self-medication, pot can become a mental obsession and gateway to lethal experiments.

-Rationalizations ran my life as overeating took over my thoughts and body.
+Rationalizations ran my life as food addiction took over my thoughts and body.
 While triumphantly avoiding the loss of brain cells due to drugs, my mental obsession with food nearly took me out.
-Although recovery has resulted in significant weight loss, there are continued health consequences to pay.
+Although my recovery has resulted in significant weight loss, there are continuing health consequences to pay.

-God helps.
-I do not just mean a shadowy imagination of a potentially supreme being.
+God is the difference-maker.
+I do not mean a shadowy imagination of a potentially supreme being.
 I am talking about God as described in the Bible.
 Through his Son Jesus, we have been given the source of life and love.
-Our needs are met by Him despite continued struggles.
+It is freedom to pray to the Highest Power for strength.

-This is my brain on prayer – calmer, comforted, complete – exactly what drugs and food promise and endlessly fail to deliver.
+This is a brain on prayer – calmer, comforted, complete.
+Yes, exactly what drugs promise and endlessly fail to deliver.